 What is Bookkeeping?

-Bookkeeping involves the recording, on a daily basis, of a company’s financial transactions.
+Bookkeeping involves the recording, on a regular basis, of a company’s financial transactions.
 With proper bookkeeping, companies are able to track all information on its books to make key operating, investing, and financing decisions.

 Bookkeepers are individuals who manage all financial data for companies.
 Without bookkeepers, companies would not be aware of their current financial position, as well as the transactions that occur within the company.